Health & Behavior

 Before you decide to purchase a Miniature Schnauzer PLEASE read, read, read about their dispositions, health conditions both common and uncommon, training requirements, grooming requirements, dietary requirements, socialization, It is all important information that you will need to make an educated decision when choosing your new companion.
 Please do not skip this step.
-There are so many things that you can learn from your breeder, vet, other owners and even the internet.
+There are so many things that you can learn from your breeder, vet, other owners, and even the internet.
 Some issues can be hereditary or not.

-Miniature Schnauzers like most every other dog can have common and uncommon health issues these are just a few:
+Miniature Schnauzers like almost every other dog can have common and uncommon health issues these are just a few:

 Skin issues (bumps, dry skin, allergies, itchy skin, etc.)

-Ear issues (yeast, hair in the ear canal, smelly ears and cronic ear infections)
+Ear issues (yeast, hair in the ear canal, smelly ears, and chronic ear infections)